-The resource over a minimum resource width of 1.02 m has been classified in accordance with the SAMREC code.
-The classification is based on data constraints, information risk assessments, geological, geostatistical considerations and after review by the Competent Persons Team.
+The Mineral Resource classification is based on data constraints, information risk assessments, geological, geostatistical considerations and review by the Competent Persons Team.

-The mineral resource is based on 1 815 surface diamond drillhole intersections and 3 511 underground sample sections.
+The mineral resource is based on 1 815 surface diamond drillhole intersections and 4 118 underground sample sections.
 These logs and values are kept in separate electronic databases and combined for estimation purposes after rigorous data validation.
 Samples are submitted to Anglo Platinum Laboratories (AR) and Mintek Laboratories (primary laboratories) and to Genalysis (check laboratory) for analysis.

 The UG2 Resource Cut is divided into three units comprising the UG2 Reef and dilution cuts in the hangingwall and footwall to make up the mining cut.
 Estimation of the three sub-units in the mining cut is carried out separately and independently.
-Twodimensional block models with block sizes of 125 m x 125 m, 250 m x 250 m and 500 m x 500 m, depending on the drillhole/ sample section spacing are created.
+Two-dimensional block models with block sizes of 125 metre x 125 metre, 250 metre x 250 metre and 500 metre x 500 metre, depending on the drillhole/ sample section spacing are created.
 The Pt, Pd, Rh, Au, Cu and Ni grades, width and density are interpolated using Ordinary Kriging.
 Resources are reported after deduction of geological losses and exclude resources converted to reserves.
 The geological losses account for losses due to pegmatoidal intrusions, faults, dykes and potholes.
 Part of the Resources are converted to Mineral Reserves by applying appropriate mining, metallurgical and economic factors, i.e "modifying factors".

 A minimum mining cut of 102 centimetres is used to calculate the amount of footwall waste that is included in the mining cut.
 Where the hangingwall and the main seam thickness are greater than 102 centimetres, an additional 5 centimetres of footwall waste is included.
 The basal contact of the UG2 layer is typically highgrade and it is important that this contact is not left in the footwall during mining.
-The UG2 is accessed via two primary declines from surface - and a fleet of mechanised equipment is used for the mining operations.
+The UG2 is accessed via two primary declines from surface.
+Mining consists of mechanised development and conventional stoping.
 Run-of-mine tonnage is processed at the Modikwa concentrator and the PGE rich concentrate is transported to Anglo Platinum's Polokwane smelter and refining facilities.